sait-wbdv/fall-2021/src/assignments/cpnt260/assignment-4.md

     - What benefits/limits came out of your solution beyond the immediate goal
   - Attributions

-#### Previous assignment Bonus Points Option (1 point per assignment)
+### Previous assignment Bonus Points Option (1 point per assignment)
-- If your Assignment 4 landing page has 0 html syntax errors, and all above noted content is present and responsive (no horizontal overflow or weird text sizes)
+- If your Assignment 4 landing page has 0 html syntax errors, and all above noted content is present.
 - Fix an issue on any previous assignment to regain points
 - Along with your Brightspace submission, send a link of the git commit(s) where you made the changes that fixed the issue.
-Please make a quick note on what issue this is meant to fix
+  - Please make a quick note on what issue this is meant to fix
+- The html files being updated need to be in your a4 codebase

 ## Submission Requirements